DeveloperLx/Android-Development-Tutorials-translation/Android SDK Versions Tutorial with Kotlin.md

         <code>
             ClassNotFoundException
         </code>
         error indicates that there is no such class in the SDK version you’re running the app against.
         Indeed, it’s only available in API Level 21, while you’re currently running API Level 15.
     </p>
     <h3>
         Update For Backward Compatibility
     </h3>
     <p>
-        You’re going to update the code to use the backward-compatible version of Toolbar.
+        You’re going to update the code to use the backward
+        - compatible version of Toolbar.
         In
         <em>
             MainActivity.kt
         </em>